 It’s a memoir about my first child, Reid, who was born still at 40 weeks due to an undetected true knot in his umbilical cord.
 So this memoir is also about my transition into motherhood through the lens of grief, about learning to absorb this grief into my daily life, and about how I started to find joy again from the depths of my sorrow.

 We are aiming for a spring 2020 publication date.
-This seems quite far away but will actually require main edits and copy editing and proofing to all be done by the end of the year, and leave me with a finished advance copy in my hands this coming spring!
+This seems quite far away but will actually require main edits and copy editing and proofing to all be done by the end of 2019, and leave me with a finished advance copy in my hands by January of 2020!

 As always, thank you for supporting me here!
 Please stay in touch and feel free to reach out with any questions you might have.
 I might not be quick about it, but I would love to chat.